US lawmaker spends night in front of Capitol Hill protesting return of evictions | ExBulletin

 US lawmaker spends night in front of Capitol Hill protesting return of evictions

-WASHINGTON, July 31 (Reuters) – U.S. Representative Cori Bush, thrown out three times and having lived in her car with her two children before her political career, spent a sleepless night on the steps of the U.S. Capitol to protest the end on Saturday a pandemic freeze on evictions.
+WASHINGTON (Reuters) U.S. Representative Cori Bush, who has been deported three times and lived in her car with her two children before her political career, spent a sleepless night on the steps of the U.S. Capitol in protest against the end of Saturday a pandemic freeze on evictions.

 Bush, a progressive Democrat who won her seat in Missouri last year, managed to sleep about an hour sitting upright in a camp chair.
-Two other progressive lawmakers – Reps Ilhan Omar and Ayanna Pressley – have come forward to support her.
+Two other progressive MPs, Ilhan Omar and Ayanna Pressley, have come forward to support her.

-Bush remained outside the Capitol on Saturday afternoon, urging an Instagram audience to join her demand that Congress, President Joe Biden or the Centers for Disease Control and Prevention prevent the moratorium from expiring.
+Bush remained outside the Capitol on Saturday afternoon, urging an Instagram audience to join her demand that Congress, President Joe Biden or the Centers for Disease Control and Prevention prevent the moratorium from expiring https: //www.reuters.com/legal/government/us -maison-prize-logement-expulsion-moratoire-extension-2021-07-30.

 People are at risk of eviction due to unpaid rents accumulated during the pandemic, when many jobs were lost due to the economic fallout.
 The CDC imposed the moratorium 11 months ago in part to prevent the spread of the coronavirus through overcrowding in shelters and homes of people who would take in others.